-As discussed in Note 1.C. to the financial statements, in 2012 the Community Health Board adjusted its period of availability policy for recognition of revenue from 60 days to 90 days.
+As discussed in Note 1 to the financial statements, in 2013 the Community Health Board adopted new accounting guidance by implementing the provisions of Governmental Accounting Standards Board (GASB) Statement No. 65, Items Previously Reported as Assets and Liabilities, which represent changes in accounting principles.
 Our opinion is not modified with respect to this matter.